oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases_clones.html.markdown

   This cannot be updated in parallel with any of the following: cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, nsgIds, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `private_endpoint` - The private endpoint for the resource.
 * `private_endpoint_ip` - The private endpoint Ip address for the resource.
 * `private_endpoint_label` - The resource's private endpoint label.
+	* Setting the endpoint label to a non-empty string creates a private endpoint database.
-Setting this to an empty string, after the creation of the private endpoint database, changes the private endpoint database to a public endpoint database.
+	* Resetting the endpoint label to an empty string, after the creation of the private endpoint database, changes the private endpoint database to a public endpoint database.
+	* Setting the endpoint label to a non-empty string value, updates to a new private endpoint database, when the database is disabled and re-enabled.

   This setting cannot be updated in parallel with any of the following: licenseModel, dbEdition, cpuCoreCount, computeCount, computeModel, adminPassword, whitelistedIps, isMTLSConnectionRequired, dbWorkload, dbVersion, isRefreshable, dbName, scheduledOperations, dbToolsDetails, or isFreeTier.
 * `provisionable_cpus` - An array of CPU values that an Autonomous Database can be scaled to.